Pass Definition

 Origin of Pass

-From Middle English passen, from Old French passer (“to step, walk, pass"), from Vulgar Latin *passāre (“step, walk, pass"), from Latin passus (“a step"), pandere (“to spread, unfold, stretch"), from Proto-Indo-European *patno-, from Proto-Indo-European *pete- (“to spread, stretch out").
+- From Middle English passen, from Old French passer (“to step, walk, pass"), from Vulgar Latin *passāre (“step, walk, pass"), from Latin passus (“a step"), pandere (“to spread, unfold, stretch"), from Proto-Indo-European *patno-, from Proto-Indo-European *pete- (“to spread, stretch out").
 Cognate with Old English fæþm (“armful, fathom").
 More at fathom.
+From Wiktionary

-Middle English passen from Old French passer from Vulgar Latin passāre from Latin passus step pace1
+- Middle English passen from Old French passer from Vulgar Latin passāre from Latin passus step pace1 From American Heritage Dictionary of the English Language, 5th Edition

-Short for password.
+- Short for password.
+From Wiktionary

 Find Similar Words